 Participating offices earn points by completing specific sustainability actions, which are assigned point values based on their impact and level of difficulty to implement.
 Offices can choose to aim for the highest level from the start, or work their way up slowly from Level One.
 Level One certification can be reached with 25 easily achievable actions, while subsequent levels require increasingly more effort and cost, but also have increasing impact.
 The checklist provided below can be used to track points and mark progress towards your target level.

 Participating green offices will receive a certificate celebrating their achievement, and will be acknowledged on the Green Campus Partnership website and other publications for their positive contribution to sustainability at Penn.
-With your help, we can reach the University goal of reducing energy usage 17% by 2014, and carbon neutrality by 2042.

 - Indoor Air Quality and Human Health